Office worker at desk with back pain

 Spinal Cord Compression

-This umbrella term refers to any condition that arises from pressure that is put on the spine by neighboring body parts, most prominently osteoarthritis.
-Osteoarthritis is most common in people over the age of at least 50.
+This umbrella term refers to any condition arising from pressure on the spine exerted by neighboring body parts, most prominently osteoarthritis.
+Osteoarthritis is most common in people over 50.

 In addition to osteoarthritis, spinal cord compression can also develop from rheumatoid arthritis, scoliosis, spinal injury, bone diseases, and infection.
 Common symptoms of spinal cord compression include: